 In the following settings, consider very early transport after a minimum of one analysis (and defibrillation if indicated) once an egress plan is organized:

-- 1. pregnancy presumed to be ≥ 20 weeks gestation (fundus above umbilicus, ensure manual displacement of uterus to left); - 2. hypothermia; - 3. airway obstruction; - 4. non-opioid drug overdose/toxicology, or; - 5. other known reversible cause of arrest not addressed.
+- 1. pregnancy presumed to be ≥ 20 weeks gestation (fundus at or above umbilicus, ensure manual displacement of uterus to left); - 2. known reversible cause of the arrest unable to be addressed.